openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

 --------------

 - Dataset - A collection of dataset items, which consist of media and associated annotations.
 - Dataset item - A basic single element of the dataset.
-Also known as a `sample`, `entry`.
+Also known as `sample`, `entry`.
   In different datasets, it can be an image, a video frame, a whole video, a 3d point cloud, etc.
   Typically, it has corresponding annotations.
 - Datumaro project - A combination of multiple datasets, plugins, models, and metadata.